alicemengqi/site/_pages/about.md

 * Integrated Conditional Estimation-Optimization

 **News:**
-* Our proposed End-to-End inventory management model is shortlisted as semi-finalists of Gartner Power of the Profession Supply Chain Awards 2022.
-The finalists and winners will be announced.
+* The End-to-End inventory management model is shortlisted as semi-finalists of Gartner Power of the Profession Supply Chain Awards 2022.
+The finalists and winners will be announced later.
 See more about [this award](https://www.gartner.com/en/supply-chain/research/power-of-the-profession-supply-chain-awards-2022) and the corresponding [paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3737780).